Report to Congress

 In addition, the report details: funding that has been provided, obligated, or expended, along with associated activities under section 1890 and section 1890A of the Act; how the funds were used by the Secretary and others for specific task orders and work assigned to the consensus-based entity and contractors for activities under these sections; and remaining funds yet to be obligated.

-Finally, the report contains the Secretary’s projections of future expenditures and obligations for each of the quality measurement activities required under these sections in the two-year period (FY 2019 to FY 2020) after its publication.
+Finally, the report contains the Secretary’s projections of future expenditures and obligations for each of the quality measurement activities required under these sections in the two-year period after its publication.
 The planned quality measurement activities align with the comprehensive plan developed by CMS, which incorporates the six crosscutting principles that underpin the Meaningful Measures Initiative: eliminate disparities, track to measurable outcomes and impact, safeguard public health, achieve cost savings, improve access for rural communities, and reduce burden.
 With this crosscutting work, CMS strives to reduce the burden of measure reporting while rewarding value over volume, as well as increase clinicians’, providers’, and facilities’ ability to deliver equitable, high-quality care that is most appropriate for patients.

 The report is available by clicking on the title under “Downloads” below.